 What if I can’t come into the library?

-Library patrons who do not have a My Vaccine Pass can continue to access all of our online resources and can continue to access our books through our ‘click and collect’ service.
+Library patrons who do not want to or cannot visit the library for whatever reason, can use our online resources and can continue to access our books through our ‘click and collect’ services.

 Please contact your local library by phone for support or information on how to access library services remotely.